Francis Crozier

+Many places in the Arctic and Antarctic are named after him.
+He, with James Clark Ross and Richard Moody, was also responsible for selecting the location of the capital of the Falkland Islands, Port Stanley, in 1843.

 Early life

 Francis Crozier was born in Banbridge, County Down, in Ulster, the northern province in Ireland.
 He was the eleventh of thirteen children, and the fifth son of solicitor George Crozier, who named him after his friend Francis Rawdon-Hastings, 2nd Earl of Moira.
 Crozier attended school locally in Banbridge, with his brothers William and Thomas, and lived with his family in Avonmore House which his father had built in 1792, in the centre of Banbridge.

 Naval service

 At the age of 13, Crozier volunteered for the Royal Navy and joined HMS Hamadryad in June 1810.
 In 1812, he served on HMS Briton and visited Pitcairn Island in 1814, where he met the last surviving mutineers from HMS Bounty.
 In 1817, he received his certificate as mate; in 1818, he served on HMS Doterel during a trip to the Cape of Good Hope.

 Crozier joined Captain William Parry's second Arctic expedition to traverse the Northwest Passage in 1821.
 He served as midshipman on Parry's HMS Fury, which was accompanied by Captain Lyon's HMS Hecla.
 He returned to the North with Parry a second time in 1824, this time on Hecla.
 The journey resulted in the sinking of Fury off Somerset Island.
 Crozier was promoted to lieutenant in 1826, and a year later, he once more joined Parry in his attempt to reach the North Pole; ultimately a futile endeavour.

 During his voyages, Crozier became a close friend and confidant of the explorer James Clark Ross.
 He was elected to become a Fellow of the Royal Astronomical Society in 1827, after conducting valuable astronomical and magnetic studies on his three expeditions with Parry.

 He was appointed to the frigate HMS Stag in 1831, and served off the coast of Portugal during the Liberal Wars, the country's civil war.
 Crozier joined Clark Ross as second-in-command of HMS Cove in 1835, to assist in the search for 12 lost British whaling ships in the Arctic.
 Crozier was appointed to the rank of commander in 1837.